cl-test-grid/cl-test-grid/reporting/README.md

 http://common-lisp.net/project/cl-test-grid/testsuites-pivots.html presents results
 of all possible pivots of the testsuites tested by testgrid.
-We do not refer you to the source code of these reports, as they are somewhat outdated - do not include of ASDF systems loading.
+We do not refer you to the source code of these reports, as they are somewhat outdated - do not include results of ASDF systems loading.

 Combining Failures and Dependency Information
 =============================================